Don-Wes flea market vendor looks back at business

 Her finances are now gone.

-"With inventory and what not, probably up toward 80,000 to 100,000 and we're not the only ones, there were a lot of people that happened to," Pellow said.
+"With inventory and whatnot, probably up toward 80,000 to 100,000 and we're not the only ones," Pellow said.
+"There were a lot of people that happened to."

 Being part of the Don-Wes was also more than just a business.